RHS Growing Guides

 Plant Care

-Damsons need little maintenance to produce a reliable crop, but you can greatly increase your harvest by watering and feeding at the right times.
-Protect blossom from late frosts if possible and thin out heavy crops to avoid branches breaking under the weight.
+Once established, damson trees in the ground need little maintenance to produce a reliable crop.
+Newly planted trees and those growing in containers need some regular attention.
+Protect blossom from frosts if possible and thin out heavy crops to avoid branches breaking under the weight.

 The pretty blossom is a spring treat, but take care to protect it from frost